uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ```

 ## Available Tools
-This section covers available tools in this MCP Server.
+This section covers tools that can be called.

 ### Fetch Summary Table
 The `fetch-summary-table` tool is for fetching a summary table from the Census Bureau API.
 It accepts the following arguments: